Connecting to a wireless home/office network

 Select the network you wish to connect to and then click Connect.

-You will then be prompted for a Network Security Key, this will be either your WEP key or WPA password you defined within your wireless router's settings.
-If you did not configure your router please consult the person who did so.
+You will then be prompted for a Network Security Key, this will be either the WPA password you defined within your wireless router's settings, or a passcode displayed somewhere on the device itself.

 Click Next after entering the security code, when you will be asked about setting up sharing.
 You should could whichever option you would like enabled.